bernardodsanderson/vim-setup/README.md

 motion  | description
 ------------- | -------------
 * | Toggle through words under cursor
+f | Find in curent line
+ctrl + u | Scroll up
+ctrl + d | Scroll down
+H | Go to Head of page
+M | Go to middle of page
+L | Go to lower part of page
 ^ | To the first character of the line
 $ | To the last character of the line
 w | Count words forward